thotf00/Psychic-Defense-Initiative/README.md

 Others may be held under the sway of these false communications for the same reasons.

-To the extent which one is bound by these beings, memory is malleable and easily re-configured.
+To the extent which one is bound by these beings, or innocent to their workings, memory is malleable and easily re-configured.

 They also seek people of power to coerce into giving them power, or to fool into playing into a narrative to use and steal power from others.